 A Social and Gay Rights Organization (1983 - 1998)

-This website has been created to serve as an archive for the former High Tech Gays Organization.
-I have scanned 153 newsletters plus newspaper articles and photos and posted them here.
+This website has been created to serve as an archive for the former High Tech Gays (HTG) Organization.
+I have scanned 153 monthly HTG newsletters, 164 letters written by and to the HTG organization plus newspaper articles and 38 photos and posted them on this web site.
 If you wish to contribute (including photos of HTG activities in the past), please email me.
-Except for the newsletters only a few names are mentioned here.
-I would like to acknowledge all who worked to make the organization such a great success.
-Please let me know if I may include your name or send me additional information to post.
-Thanks, Denny Carroll.
+It took a lot of hard working volunteers to make the organization such a great success.
+Please let me know if Iyou have additional information to post.

 High Tech Gays was a social and gay rights organization that held meetings and social events in San Jose, California from March 1983 to January 1998.